vmware-archive/node-examples/nextjs-page-counter/README.md

 ## Run the Example Locally

-*Note:* If you ran the book-service example in a local development environment prior to running this example, make sure to unset the book-service's `VCAP_SERVICES` environment variable.
+*Note:* If you ran the book-serving example app in a local development environment prior to running this example, make sure to unset the book-serving example app's `VCAP_SERVICES` environment variable.
 If it is set, this example will fail to run.

 1. Start a GemFire cluster with a single locator and a single server: